 Safe, reliable drinking water and wastewater services are human rights under international law.
 They are also the heart of healthy communities.
 But these rights are denied to many Indigenous communities in Canada.

 CUPE stands with Indigenous peoples in proclaiming “Water is life” and recognizing water as a basic human right for all people.
 Our union will work towards reconciliation by honouring Indigenous peoples’ role as the stewards and protectors of the waters of their treaty lands and traditional unceded territories.
-CUPE will support Indigenous peoples in their fight for access to safe, clean drinking water – a fight that has been going on for far too long.
+CUPE supports Indigenous peoples in their fight for access to safe, clean drinking water – a fight that has been going on for far too long.

-There is a looming threat of profit-seeking contracting out and public-private “partnerships.”
-Inadequate federal and provincial funding has left municipalities facing budget crunches and corporations are using this as an opportunity to sell their privatization schemes.
+We must be on the lookout for contracting out and public-private “partnerships.”
+Inadequate federal and provincial funding has left municipalities facing budget crunches, and corporations are using this as a chance to sell their privatization schemes.
+We can stop the spread of privatization by bringing water and wastewater work back in house.

 On World Water Day, we urge CUPE members to protect water as a human right and a public service.